6 Tips On Eco-Friendly Home Cleaning (2025 Guide)

 Check the label of your cleaning products to make sure they are non-toxic.
 A general rule is that if the product lists a specific chemical on its ingredients list, it should be avoided.

-When you purchase a product, always look for the words non-toxic on the label.
+When you purchase a product, always look for the label that says ‘non-toxic’.
 It is recommended to ensure the product is more than 20% biodegradable.
-It is recommended to avoid cleaners that have a bitter or soapy taste since they usually contain additives that are harmful to your health.
+It is recommended to avoid cleaners with a bitter or soapy taste, as they often contain additives harmful to your health.

 3. Grab Biodegradable Cleaning Tools

 Biodegradable cleaning tools are another great way to avoid harmful chemicals.
-A lot of sponges, brooms, and brushes that are sold in stores these days have a green label, which means they have been tested for biodegradability.
+Many sponges, brooms, and brushes sold in stores these days carry a green label, indicating they have been tested for biodegradability.

 Buying products that don’t contain harmful chemicals is the best way to protect your family from exposure to dangerous toxins.
-But barring that, you should also ensure the products you buy turn back into harmless material when thrown away.
-The Environmental Protection Agency recommends using cloths and paper towels, as well as sponges and brooms that are biodegradable.
+But barring that, you should also ensure the products you buy can be recycled into harmless material when thrown away.
+The Environmental Protection Agency recommends using biodegradable cloths, paper towels, sponges, and brooms.

 4. Ensure That it Works Even in Cold Water

-Water temperature is important when you’re thinking about how to reduce your toxins in the home.
-While ammonia can be harmful at temperatures that are too high, cleaning agents that are safe to use in cold water are also really important.
-It is often recommended that cleaners used in cold water should not release toxins into the air, since toxic fumes may cause harm to anyone who breathes them in.
+Water temperature is important when you’re thinking about how to reduce toxins in the home.
+While ammonia can be harmful at high temperatures, cleaning agents that are safe to use in cold water are also really important.
+It is often recommended that cleaners used in cold water should not release toxins into the air, as toxic fumes may harm anyone who breathes them in.

-The Environmental Protection Agency recommends not using cleaners that aren’t safe for cold water, since this means the toxins will be released into the air.
-Several environmental-friendly cleaners release no harmful fumes when used in cold water, which is safe for everyone in your home to use.
+The Environmental Protection Agency recommends avoiding cleaners that aren’t safe for cold water use, as this can release toxins into the air.
+Several environmentally friendly cleaners release no harmful fumes when used with cold water, which is safe for everyone in your home.

 These include eco-friendly dishwashing soaps and some cleaners made from coconuts and other natural ingredients.
 These environmentally friendly cleaning products can reduce your indoor air pollution while keeping your house clean.
 The EPA recommends avoiding products that aren’t safe to use in cold water.